PTNobel/ptnobel.github.io/src/index.md

 # Bio

-I'm currently a PhD Student at Stanford University working with Professors Stephen Boyd and Emmanuel Candès on optimization.
+I am currently a PhD candidate at Stanford University working with Professors [Stephen Boyd](https://web.stanford.edu/~boyd/) and [Emmanuel Candès](https://statweb.stanford.edu/~candes/) on optimization.
 I am supported by the National Science Foundation Graduate Research Fellowship Program (NSF GRFP).

 Prior to attending Stanford, I was a Regents' and Chancellor's Scholar at UC Berkeley where I earned a B.S. in Electrical Engineering and Computer Science (EECS).
-I did research in Professor Jaijeet Roychowdhury's Research Group, primarily on system theory, numerical methods, and Ising Machine scaling.
+I did research in Professor Jaijeet Roychowdhury's Research Group on system theory, numerical methods, and Ising Machine scaling.

 # Papers